 Ideas for improvements to the project can live inside the project README

 .
-Another potential home for these is as Issues on the Github page.
+Another potential home for these is as Issues or Discussions on the GitHub page.

 Writing a command-line interface that allows experimentation and extension is a valuable addition to most projects.
 If you want people to try things, make it easy to do so!
 You’ll also find it’s useful for your own work.